Aggregate a database backup chain

 Enable verbose output.

-From Neo4j 5.19, the --from-path=<path> option can also load backup artifacts from AWS S3 URIs.
-For more information, see Aggregating a backup chain located in an AWS S3 storage.
+The --from-path=<path> option can also load backup artifacts from AWS S3 buckets (from Neo4j 5.19), Google Cloud storage buckets (from Neo4j 5.21), and Azure buckets (from Neo4j 5.24).
+For more information, see Aggregating a backup chain located in a cloud storage.

 Examples